-A-2 Using A Foreground Monitor An Example Using the Foreground Monitor In the following example, we will illustrate how to link a foreground monitor with the sample program from Chapter 2.
+An Example Using the Foreground Monitor

+In the following example, we will illustrate how to link a foreground monitor with the sample program from Chapter 2.
 By using the emulation analyzer, we will also show how the emulator switches from state to state using a foreground monitor.

-Select A Monitor Suitable to Your Application The H8/510 emulator is provided with two foreground monitor programs.
-When you are using the emulator in the minimum mode, use fm510min.src monitor program.
-When you are using the emulator in the maximum mode, use the fm510max.src monitor program.
-For this example, we will use the fm510min.src monitor program, and will locate the monitor at 8000 hex; the sample program will be located at 2000 hex with its data at 1000 hex.
-Modify Location Declaration Statement To use the monitor, you must modify the .SECTION statement just after the first comment section of the monitor program listing.
-You should see the line below: LOCATE_ADRS: .EQU H'800 .SECTION fm510min,CODE,LOCA 000 ;start monitor on 2k boundary CATE=LOCATE_ADRS You can specify the monitor location by modifying this label LOCATE_ADRS.
+Select A Monitor Suitable to Your Application

+The H8/536 emulator is provided with four foreground monitor programs.
+You need to select appropriate monitor program as shown in the following table.

+For this example, we will use the fm536min.src monitor program, and will locate the monitor at 8000 hex; the sample program will be located at 2000 hex with its data at 1000 hex.

+Modify Location Declaration Statement

+To use the monitor, you must modify the .SECTION statement just after the first comment section of the monitor program listing.
+You should see the line below:

+LOCATE_ADRS: .EQU H'8000 ;start monitor on 2k boundary .SECTION fm536min,CODE,LOCATE=LOCATE_ADRS

+You can specify the monitor location by modifying this label LOCATE_ADRS.
 For example, if you want locate the monitor program at 6000 hex, make above line to as below:

-LOCATE\ADRS: .EQU H'6000 ;start monitor on 2k boundary .SECTION fm510min,CODE,LOCATE=LOCATE\ADRS
+LOCATE_ADRS: .EQU H'6000 ;start monitor on 2k boundary .SECTION fm536min,CODE,LOCATE=LOCATE_ADRS

 Notice that the .SECTION statement is indented from the left margin; if it is not indented, the assembler will attempt to interpret the .SECTION as a label and will generate an error when processing the address portion of the statement.
-You can load the fm510min.src monitor on a 2k byte boundary of 00800 hex through 0f000 hex.
-When you are going to use fm510max.src, you can load it on a 2k byte boundary of 00800 hex through 0ff800 hex except 0f800 hex.
+You can load the fm536min.src monitor on a 2k byte boundary of 00800 hex through 0f800 hex.
+When you are going to use fm536max.src, you can load it on a 2k byte boundary of 00800 hex through 0ff800 hex.